 The reality of life is – no matter how special and unique you think your problems are, there are millions of other people who are going through the exact same shit as you, and millions more who are going through worse.

-The sooner you can recognize this truth, the sooner you can reclaim control of your life.
+The sooner you can recognize this truth, and embrace this change of habit, the sooner you can reclaim control of your life.

 And the sooner you will develop the motivation and backbone to fix your own damn problems.

 Take a second to appreciate every single advantage that you were blessed with, and realize that there are thousands if not millions of people who would kill to be in the position that you’re in today.